IdrisAkintobi/account-app/README.md

-# week-7-task-node010
+# Account App

-### Requirements
+### About

-1. Your are required to use `TypeScript` for the task and build the APIs (endpoints) with `express`
+- Project is written in `TypeScript` and APIs (endpoints) are built with `express`
-2. Use and setup the project with `Yarn`
+- Install dependencies with `Yarn`
-3. Install docker on your Mac <a href="https://desktop.docker.com/mac/stable/Docker.dmg">Download</a>
-4. Create a docker Registry on <a href="https://hub.docker.com/signup">Create Account</a>
-5. Containerize your application with Docker and push to your docker repository.
-6. Validate all input coming into your api endpoints to ensure they have the required properties and data types
+- Inputs are validated using `Zod`

 ## Problem Description:

-Imagine you are asked to develop a transfer service with APIs to transfer money between two accounts You application is expected to have the following database structure
+Imagine you are asked to develop a transfer service with APIs to transfer money between two accounts You application is expected to have the following in it database structure.

 - TABLE 1 - transactions

   - reference (unique)
-  - senderAccount nr
+  - sender (Account nunber)
   - amount
-  - receiverAccount nr
+  - receiver (Account number)
-  - transferDescription
+  - transfer Description
-  - createdAt
+  - createdAt (Date)

-- TABLE 2 - balances
+- TABLE 2 - details
-  - account nr (unique)
+  - account number (unique)
+  - account name
   - balance
-  - createdAt
+  - createdAt (Date)

 The transaction table registers any transaction in an account (ie. today I paid N2000 for a movie with my card), the balances table represents the account balance of customers (ie. I have N50k in my bank account).
 If a sender is trying to make a transaction of an amount of money more than his current balance, an error should be returned indicating insufficient funds